Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 For the Duet3d smart effector:
 * The programming pin has to be defined in the [M558](/User_manual/Reference/Gcodes/M558){target=_blank} command
-* To program the sensitivity, send command M672 S105:aaa:bbb replacing aaa by the desired sensitivity and bbb by 255 - aaa.
+* To program the sensitivity threshold, send command M672 S105:*aaa*:*bbb* replacing *aaa* by the desired threshold and *bbb* by 255 - *aaa*.
 The green LED will flash 4 times if the command is accepted.
 When you subsequently power up the effector, the green LED will flash three times instead of twice to indicate that a custom sensitivity is being used.
+Higher values make the sensor less sensitive.
+The default threshold for the Duet3D Smart Effector is 50.
 * To revert to factory sensitivity, send command M672 S131:131.
 The green LED will flash 5 times if the command is accepted.
 When you subsequently power up the effector, the green LED will flash twice to indicate that default settings are being used.

 See the [Smart effector and carriage adapters for delta printer](/Duet3D_hardware/Accessories/Smart_Effector){target=_blank} documentation for more details.